This summer we are excited to offer both workshops and courses for your professional development.

 A study of the theory and practice related to the professional development of teachers and administrators at both the elementary and secondary levels.
 This course focuses on ways in which school leaders can structure professional development opportunities that promote student learning and school improvement.
 The course includes a study of adult learning theory, collaborative learning models, action research, mentoring and coaching, formal and informal teacher assessment, and recruitment, induction, and retention of new teachers.
 Special emphasis will be given to Biblical principles which help shape professional communities in schools.

-Education 540 Language Art in the Elementary and Middle School Curriculum (3) OC July 28 - Aug 8 with Jo Kuyvenhoven
+Education 540 Language Arts in the Elementary and Middle School Curriculum (3) OC July 28 - Aug 8 with Jo Kuyvenhoven meeting in SC 312

 This course examines the multiple sites and experiences that nourish children’s emergent literacy abilities into early literacy.
 Participants work towards a unitary picture of complexity, incorporating aspects of children’s lives from birth to grade 2 experiences as these affect learning to read.
 The course considers family and social contexts; home dialects and oral language use; and children’s literacy learning conducted in diverse environments which present varied literacy practices and applications in and out of school.
 The course reviews research and theory concerning language development, acquisition and use, as these lay foundations of practice for the teaching of reading.
 Students develop abilities for assessment, diagnosis, instruction / remediation and intervention.
 A practicum will engage students in assessing and developing instructional plans for one or more students.